 Biggest Granite Monolithic Nandi Sculpture in the World at Lepakshi

 The sculpture has been positioned so that it faces the shivalinga which is shielded by a large serpent inside the temple.
-The nandi wears a kaasu malai, a bell chain, earrings and other jewellery.
+The nandi wears a kaasu malai, a bell chain, earrings, and other jewelry.

-Lepakshi Nandi is the main attractions in Lepakshi, the huge Nandi bull made of a single granite stone with 4.5m high and 8.23m long.
+Lepakshi Nandi is the main attraction in Lepakshi, the huge Nandi bull made of a single granite stone 4.5m high and 8.23m long.

 #8.
 Krishna's Butter Ball - The mysterious balancing rock of Mahabalipuram

 - Some believe that it was put in place by the gods, others by aliens - and geologists argue it's a natural formation.

 - The Krishna’s Butter Ball or Vaanirai Kal (Stone of the Sky God), as it is known to locals, has been sitting on a 45-degree slope in Mahabalipuram for over 1,400 years.

 - The actual name of the stone is Vaan Irai Kal, which translates to Sky God's Stone.

 The 20ft rock appears to defy gravity, looking like it's going to roll at any moment - and all attempts to move it have been in vain.

 - This is one of those unexplained mysteries in science.
 At Mahabalipuram, the 20 feet high and 5-meter wide rock estimated to weigh over 250 tons seems to pull off a balancing act like no other.
 Known locally as Krishna’s Butter Ball is not a rock that stands on an extremely small and slippery area of a hill.
 It’s hard not to wonder how such a big structure is stationary at a place where it’s impossible to be so.
 And it’s been there for over 1400 years.
 Yes, you heard that right 1400 years seemingly defying the laws of physics.